Cerebral angiography: Radiographic views

 Cervical arch angiogram is taken if there is any suspicion of aortic arch narrowing, or any anatomical variants such as bovine arch (brachiocephalic trunk shares a common origin with left common carotid artery).
 If such abnormality is present, it results it difficulty in cannulation of the main branches of the aortic arch.
 The catheter of choice to cannulate this area is pigtail catheter with multiple side holes.
 Contrast injection rate of 20 to 25ml/sec is given with total volume of 40 to 50 ml of contrast.
 The frame rate of fluoroscopy is 4 to 6 frames per second.
 The image is taken in with the x-ray tube in left anterior oblique position.

 To image the vessels of the neck such as common carotid, internal and external carotid arteries, AP, lateral, and 45 degrees bilateral oblique positions are taken.
 Contrast injection rate is 3 to 4 ml/sec with total volume of 7 to 9 ml.
 The frame rate of fluoroscopy is 3 to 4 frames/sec.

 To image the anterior cerebral circulation such as internal and external carotid arteries and its branches, AP, Towne's and lateral views are taken.
 The petrous part of the temporal bone should be superimposed at the mid or lower orbits when taking the AP/Towne's view.
 Contrast injection rate is 6 to 7 ml/sec with total volume of contrast at 10 ml.
 The frame rate of fluoroscopy is 2 to 4 frames/sec.
-Neck extension can help to navigate into tortous cerival part of the internal carotid artery.
+Neck extension can help to navigate into the tortuous cervical part of the internal carotid artery.